-What financial assistance is available for hospitals, health systems, and health care providers in the bill?
+What financial assistance is available for hospitals, health systems, and health care providers?

 What is the process for hospitals, health systems, and health care providers to receive the PHSSEF funding?

 The PHSSEF fund is designed to respond immediately to needs.
-HHS is instructed to review applications and make payments on a rolling basis in order to get money into the health system as quickly as possible.
+HHS reviews applications and makes payments on a rolling basis in order to get money into the health system as quickly as possible.
 HHS is given significant flexibility in determining how the funds are allocated.
 This is to ensure that the fund disperses money fast enough to help struggling entities.
-The Secretary of HHS is expected to release guidance on the application process shortly.
+You can view additional information about the Provider Relief Fund here.